The Scientific Research Behind STPP: Salt Tripolyphosphate in Detergents, Phosphates, and More

 Sensitive skin: enzyme-based formulas are preferred

-Sodium tripolyphosphate (STPP) is a versatile chemical compound that is crucial in detergents, water treatment, food processing, ceramics, and many industrial applications.
+Sodium tripolyphosphate (STPP) is a common chemical compound used in detergents, food processing, and industrial applications.

 A professional and educational overview of tripolyphosphate (STPP), explaining its composition, manufacturing process, applications, safety profile, and sustainability trends.